bioinf/Sibelia/C-SIBELIA.md

 	-o <dir name> or --outdir <dir name>

 "C-Sibelia" will write these files there.
+If this option is set, VCF file with variants will also be written in output directory.

 Output description
 ==================